-The concepts of corporate identity started to be considered.
-As referece, it is used Wikipedia (http://en.wikipedia.org/Corporate\identity) and the book Corporate Identity by Wally Olins (1989).

-The rendition script main's goal becomes to: automate production of a monolithic corporate visual identity structure based on The CentOS Mission and The CentOS Release Schema.
+Start to implement concepts about corporate identity.
+As referece it is used Wikipedia (http://en.wikipedia.org/Corporate_identity) and the book Corporate Identity by Wally Olins (1989).
+The main goal of render.sh becomes to: automate production of a monolithic corporate visual identity structure based on The CentOS Mission and The CentOS Release Schema.